nelsonfigueroa/nelson.cloud/content/posts/2019-09-26-wifi-hacking-with-aircrack-ng.md

 ## What is aircrack-ng?

-`aircrack-ng` is a complete suite of tools to assess WiFi network security.
-It can be used to scan wifi signals and to perform denial-of-service (DOS) attacks among other things.
+`aircrack-ng` is a complete suite of tools to assess Wi-Fi network security.
+It can be used to scan Wi-Fi signals and to perform denial-of-service (DOS) attacks among other things.
 Read more about it on the [official aircrack-ng website](https://www.aircrack-ng.org/).

 The goal in this post is to use the tools included in `aircrack-ng` to:
 1. Scan for nearby routers